nextstrain/docs.nextstrain.org/src/reference/faq.rst

 There are many ways to install Nextstrain, and we aim to simplify the installation guide so it is easy to follow along.
 Here, you will find answers to some common questions about the installation process.

+.. old anchors
 .. _what-are-docker-conda-mamba-wsl-etc:

+.. _what-are-docker-conda-wsl-etc:

-What are Docker, Conda, Mamba, WSL, etc.?
+What are Docker, Conda, WSL, etc.?
 -----------------------------------------

 `Docker <https://docker.com/>`_ is a container management system that allows you to run isolated software images without disrupting or *being* disrupted by other software you have installed (e.g., on your computer, your shared cluster, etc.).